EVHaste/haste-makes-waste/_posts/2021-02-15-cyberpunk.markdown

 ---
 layout: post
-title:  "I'm Not Desperate for Representation Anymore"
+title:  "Cyberpunk 2077 - Representation and Responsibility"
 date:   3021-02-15 15:00:00 -0400
 categories: games
 featured_image: '/images/featured/cyberpunk-press.png'
-excerpt: If an artist leans on an oppressed identity to market its game, what responsibilities must they also take on? <br><br> This article is a comprehensive dive into representation of gender-expansive identities in Cyberpunk 2077.
+excerpt: If an artist leans on an oppressed identity to market its game, what responsibilities do they take on in their representation? <br><br> This article is a comprehensive dive into representation of gender-expansive identities in Cyberpunk 2077.
 From Claire to Chromanticore, we're going to use a queer lens to chronicle every inch of this game's history, marketing, gameplay, and release.

 ---

-### If you're reading this, you're probably either poking around in my Github repo, or it's been like, a thousand years and I died without posting it.

-#### Either way, whether you're a fellow programmer or an internet archeologist from the future, let me just say: hey fam!
-I love you.

-##### See you soon!

 🎵 Goooooood morning Night City!